 Recently, Kirk Baumann, vice president of career services for Enactus, had the opportunity to spend some time with Enactus USA alumna Khadijah Nuriddin.
 Khadijah shared her Enactus perspective, both as a student and alumna now working for Enactus partner company Nice-Pak Products, Inc. You may not recognize the company name, but you’re probably familiar with their brands like The Original Wet-Nap®, Grime Boss® and Nice ′N Clean®.

-Khadijah now serves as a Associate Marketing Manager for Private Label consumer household wipes.
+Khadijah now serves as and a writer in the field of marketing research at best custom writing service and Associate Marketing Manager for Private Label consumer household wipes.
 Following is a recap of the conversation.

 How did you learn about Enactus?

 I joined Enactus spring semester of my freshman year at Albany State University.
 I was attracted to the bold colors shirt member wore, that read “It’s a Big Deal”.
 So, I attended a community service event the organization hosted, just to see what the “Big Deal” was all about.
 After that one event, I was sold.
 The team had over 150 members and everyone was passionate about the enhancement of student education, professionalism, and community engagement.

 What was your role on the Enactus team?